 - Manhattan Toy: Focuses on soft, plush sensory development toys that soothe and stimulate.

-These brands make non-toxic baby toys that meet strict safety standards.
-Parents trust them for infant playthings that combine fun with learning.
+These brands make non-toxic toys that meet high safety standards.
+Parents trust them because their toys are both fun and help babies learn.

 |---|---|---|